 Lafayette is one of the few communities in Colorado to offer grants to directly support the preservation of older buildings.
 Since 2014, the Historic Preservation Board has awarded over $26,000 to help defray the cost of maintenance, repairs, and restoration of historic buildings.
 View the summary presentation and past approved projects.

 Apply for a Historic Building Improvement Grant to repair or restore buildings 50 years and older.
-Grant applications are open until May 23 and no match is required.
 Grant awards vary from $500 to $2,000.
-Grant projects must be completed by November 2022.
-All applicants will be notified in June 2022.

 To be eligible, buildings must be at least 50 years old and within Lafayette city limits, and improvement projects will be considered based on the following criteria: